naas-act/naas-act.github.io/club/fees.md

 Our financial year is from July 1st to June 30th the following year.

 ### One Time Joining Fee
-- Individuals and Families: $180
+- Individuals and Families where membership is sponsored by a club member: $180
+- Individuals and Families on a probationary basis: $45 per year, over four years
-- Indiviudals under 18 years of age: $50
+- Individuals under 18 years of age: $50

 ### Full Membership
 _Full membership_ is intended for individuals with NAAS as their primary or only